Men Explain Things to Me is a collection of essays by Rebecca Solnit, and it is considered to be a feminist manifesto.

 At times, I feel there is some victim mentality here.
 When the author talks about all women knowing the feeling that “this is not their world” to me feels like disempowering, victim mentality.

-Most of all I liked of “Men Explain Things to Me” that it’s a pro book.
+What I liked most of “Men Explain Things to Me” is the bridge-building element of it.
 It’s a book about positive change, not a book against men.

 Actually, it goes even one step further, saying that we win together.
 And that, won me over.